 As far definitions go the Deep Web is defined as parts of the World Wide Web whose contents are not indexed by standard search engines for any reason.
 Now if you’re like most people, that explanation doesn’t really cut it for you.
 It didn’t for me either.
-So let me try put it this way.
-What we see of the internet, you know, Facebook, Twitter, Google et al, figuratively speaking, is just the bare tip of the iceberg that is the Internet.
-There are a billion, no scratch that, a gazillion websites and webpages that we have no access because search engines like Google, Yahoo, Bing and AOL (Wait who?) don’t index these pages when you usually hit search.
+So let me try to put it this way.
+What we see of the internet, you know, Facebook, Twitter, Google, et al, figuratively speaking, is just the bare tip of the iceberg that is the Internet.
+There are a billion, no scratch that, a gazillion websites and webpages that we have no access because search engines like Google, Yahoo, Bing, and AOL (Wait who?) don’t index these pages when you usually hit search.

 Still don’t get it?
 Let’s use an example.
 Head over to Google (or whichever search engine you prefer, I’m not judging you if you don’t use Google, really) and search for Facebook, literally just type in “Facebook”.
-What you now see, is a bunch of links to Facebook’s home page, various search results and a whole lot of other Facebook related stuff.
-What you DON’T see, are the thousands of mails you receive from Facebook or the friend requests or messages you have received on your Facebook profile.
-Now those mails or messages are on the internet too aren’t they?
+What you now see, is a bunch of links to Facebook’s home page, various search results, and a whole lot of other Facebook-related stuff.
+What you DON’T see, are the thousands of emails you receive from Facebook or the friend requests or messages you have received on your Facebook profile.
+Now those emails or messages are on the internet too aren’t they?
 So why don’t they show up when you hit search?
 Well, that, is because of the encryption these websites use.
 Remember the password you set up?
 Yeah well that, in some way, stops search engines from indexing or rather showing this private data when you hit search.
 So basically speaking all the websites hidden behind passwords come under the category of Deep Web, be it Facebook or Google Drive or even your shopping list on Amazon everything’s on the deep web.

 What is the Deep Web?

-The Dark Web is a term that refers specifically to a collection of websites that are publicly visible, but hide the IP addresses of the servers that run them.
+The Dark Web is a term that refers specifically to a collection of websites that are publicly visible but hide the IP addresses of the servers that run them.
 Thus they can be visited by any web user, and it is extremely difficult to work out who’s actually pulling the strings behind the sites.
 Again, you cannot find these sites using search engines.

-Now most of the websites on the so called “Dark Web” use the Tor encryption tool.
+Now, most of the websites on the so-called “Dark Web” use the Tor encryption tool.
 Tor can be used to hide your identity, and/or spoof your location.
 Thereby when you use Tor for a website it gives you the same result, of course on a much, much bigger scale.